hyaesung3217/Cooling-Tower-Calculation/README.md

 5. **Minimum Total Consumption vs Wet Bulb Temperature**:
    - Generate a 2D plot showing the minimum total consumption values at different wet bulb temperature levels when consumption is minimized.

+## Future Plans

+Currently, only "CoolingTowerParametrization" and "CoolingTowerOptimization" files are available.
+However, there are plans to develop a PID control program for cooling towers based on energy optimization in the future.